GrahamAde/Intel_SGX_Tutorial_and_Demo/README.md

 #### Enclave Page Cache Map

-The "Enclave Page Cache Map" (EPCM) structure is used to store the pages state.
+The "Enclave Page Cache Map" (EPCM) structure is used to store the pages' state.
 It is located inside the protected memory and its size limits the size of the EPC.
 This is set via the BIOS and can be a maximum of 128MB.
 It contains the configuration, permissions, and type of each page.

 ### Memory Management